MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-mandatory-label-policy.md

 **Requirements for using PowerShell**

 * You need the EXO V2 module to run this command.
 For more information, see [About the Exchange Online PowerShell V2 module](/powershell/exchange/exchange-online-powershell-v2#install-and-maintain-the-exo-v2-module)
-* A connection to the Microsoft 365 compliance center is also required.
+* A connection to the Microsoft Purview Compliance Portal is also required.
 For more information, see [Connect to Security & Compliance Center PowerShell using the EXO V2 module](/powershell/exchange/connect-to-scc-powershell)

 ### Documentation